roniemartinez/dude/docs/advanced/09_beautifulsoup4.md

     pip install pydude[bs4]
     ```

-## Required changes to your code in order to use BeautifulSoup4
+## Required changes to your script in order to use BeautifulSoup4

 Instead of ElementHandle objects when using Playwright as parser, Soup objects are passed to the decorated functions.